 In the Netherlands, most universities offer a wide range of degrees, from science to business to humanities.
 However, most are also known especially well for one particular field.
 Leiden is known for social sciences and law, Delft for science and technology, Wageningen for environmental research, and so on.
 Be sure to research this before you select your university — while the feel of the city is important, so is the field your university specialises in.
 In our article on the ten best student cities in the Netherlands, we break down what the university in each city is good at, as well.

 The best student cities in the Netherlands

 We already have an article on the ten most popular student cities in the Netherlands, but the most important thing to remember is that your options are absolutely not limited to Amsterdam.
 Delft, The Hague, Rotterdam, Eindhoven, Maastricht, Utrecht and Groningen are all amazing options, to name just a few.
 No matter whether you’d rather live in a small, cosy city like Delft or Leiden, or a bustling, international place like Amsterdam or Rotterdam, there’s an option for everyone in the Netherlands.
 And if you want to learn more about individual cities, we have city guides to Amsterdam, Rotterdam, and The Hague.

 How to find student housing in the Netherlands

 Not everything in the Netherlands is perfect.
 Mostly, it’s the student housing.
 Because of the country’s recent increase in population with international students, demand for housing has shot up, much faster than supply.
-Depending on the city you’re going to study in, accommodation can get really difficult and expensive.
+Depending on the city where you’re going to study, accommodation can get really difficult and expensive.
 Utrecht, Amsterdam and Groningen are the worst in this regard.
 But there are ways to find housing in even these crazy cities: read our guide to finding student housing in 2019 to find out how.